 The simplest form of thermal resistance instrument is the open comparator bed.
 This consists of a heated and insulated metal 'distributor' plate, covered by a reference board of known thermal resistance, which is in turn covered by the test piece.
 The distributor plate smooths out unevennesses in the heater element and provides a point to measure the temperature of the hot side of the reference board..
 The thermal resistance is determined by comparing the temperature drop across the reference board with the temperature drop across the test piece.
 The accuracy of the results is limited to the accuracy of calibration of the reference board, which must be done by another method.
+This method is useful for measuring outer garments which will be exposed to the air.

 An alternative method to the open method is to cover the test piece with a conductive plate.
 It is easy to measure the temperature of the plate so this method has better repeatability than the open method, it is a realistic test for materials that will be covered in use, and it can flatten a the material against the hotplate, but it introduces the problem of compressing the test piece under the weight of the plate.
 The fixed pressure method uses a lightweight plate which provides a standard pressure.
+This method is preferred for inner garments that will in use be covered by another fabric.

 To make absolute measurements of thermal resistance that do not depend on a known reference material, it is necessary to measure the actual amount of heat being passed through the test piece.
 Measuring the power input to the heater is a straightforward matter of using calibrated voltmeter and ammeter with a suitably stable power source.
 To ensure that all and only that heat passes through the test piece, the bed is surrounded by guards which are independently maintained at the same temperature.
 These can take the form of a ring of metal plates surrounding and in the plane of the main hotplate, plus another plate underlying the whole assembly.
 No control system is perfect and there will be some residual temperature difference between the facing edges of each guard and the main plate, so adequate insulation must be provided between the plates to ensure that errors due to these extraneous heat flows are kept within acceptable limits.
 Generally the ring will be made of several independent plates to avoid excessive temperature errors due to longitudinal heat flows caused by non-uniformity of the test piece or of the ambient air.